peterjc/kana-chording-ke/README.md

 * [New Stickney Japanese keyboard layout](new-stickney-in-macos.md) where for example Qwerty `q` with the standard JIS layout gives `た`, but is remapped to `f` in order to give `け` as per the New Stickney layout.
+  The standard JIS kana layout uses four rows of keys (including the numberpad; small kana are typed using shift), while New Stickney is more ergonomic using only three rows (small kana are typed using the `゛` post-modifier).